RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_sourcing_kits.md

 # KITS
 {: .no_toc .text-center }

-Only some vendors are officialy selling kits, these were put together in cooperation with us and will ensure the parts are required quality and have been tested to offer a great performance-price ratio with long lasting parts.
+Only some vendors are officially selling kits - these were assembled in cooperation with us to ensure the parts meet the required quality standards and have been tested for long-lasting performance and great price-to-performance ratio.

-But **we are not the vendor** and not directly responsible for the offered service and products, if you face issue, contact them first.
-Before the purchase, make sure to understand the contents of the package.
+However, **we are not the vendor** and are not directly responsible for the service or products offered.
+If you encounter any issues, please contact the vendor first.
+Before purchasing, make sure you fully understand what is included in the package.

 {: .warning }
 Remember that the kits cover all the required parts needed for the conversion but depending on your preferred setup, you might need aditional parts like hotend, extruder, probe etc.